RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 {{13-14}}
 ********************************************************************************

-><p style="color:#9a047f">I was sent to this workshop by my supervisor and really don´t know what am I supposed to do here.</p>
+><p style="color:#9a047f">I was sent to this workshop by my supervisor and really don't know what am I supposed to do here.</p>

 ********************************************************************************